OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/travis.rst

         testflo -n 1 openmdao --coverage  --coverpkg openmdao --cover-omit \*tests/\*  --cover-omit \*devtools/\* --cover-omit \*test_suite/\* --cover-omit \*docs/\*;

     after_success:
-        coveralls --rcfile=../../.coveragerc --output=coveralls.json;
-        sed 's/\/home\/travis\/miniconda\/lib\/python'"$PY"'\/site-packages\///g' < coveralls.json > coveralls-upd.json;
-        coveralls --upload=coveralls-upd.json;
+        coveralls

-The point is to use testflo to run things, and set the `coverpkg` to your project, and the `cover-omit` dirs to exclude from coverage, use coveralls to collect the data, and then send the results to coveralls.io.
+The point of the above example is to use testflo to run things, and set the `coverpkg` to your project, and the `cover-omit` dirs to exclude from coverage, use coveralls to collect the data, and then send the results to coveralls.io.

 Caching